architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-a-new-release.rst

 Uploading to PyPI
 -----------------

-.. note:: This step is not really necessary anymore for installation.
+.. note:: This step is not necessary anymore for installation.

 - Check long-description with this commandline::